stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part4-order-matching-engine/index.md

 The TE could run a variety of trading algorithms and strategies, as well as compute simple **statistics and risk management metrics** for either trading algorithms or a user to interpret.

-In a desktop trading client, this is the area where we might begin to develop a trading client for a user to interact with, or transpose incoming data into metrics which drive charts and graphs for technical analysis.
+In a desktop trading application, this is the area where we might begin to develop a trading client with a user interface for a user to interact with, or transpose incoming data into metrics which drive charts and graphs for technical analysis.

 #### Market Data - Publisher and Consumer (MDP & MDC)